evolvingstuff/vdw2/content/posts/hip-fractures-reduced-30-percent-with-800-iu-of-vitamin-d-meta-analysis.md

 FACT: Adding vitamin D via Sun, UV, or supplements increased vitamin D in the blood

-FACT: <a href="/posts/vitamin-d-supplements" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 120">Vitamin D supplements</a> are very low cost
+FACT: [Vitamin D supplements](/tags/vitamin-d-supplements.html) are very low cost

 FACT: Many trials, studies. reviews, and meta-analysis have found that adding vitamin D reduces osteoporosis

 FACT: Toxic level of vitamin D is about 4X higher than the amount needed to reduce osteoporosis

-FACT: <a href="/posts/cofactors" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1270">Cofactors</a> help build bones.
+FACT: [Cofactors](/tags/cofactors.html) help build bones.

 It appears that to TREAT Osteoporosis: